Ph0en1x77/learngit/readme.txt

-git is a version control system. git is free software haha. this is a test.
+git is a version control system. git is free software. this is a test. git test.